© 2023 Rentokil Initial plc and subject to the conditions in the legal statement

 Before COVID-19, the food industry had a multitude of challenges: an ever-increasing complex supply chain, stringent legislation and rising standards for compliance and audits, political and environmental upheavals in parts of the world (Brexit, climate change), rising populations, with increasing demands on the food supply chain, and changing consumer expectations.

-Once the pandemic hit, businesses were faced with uncertainty, greater demands on their resources and the additional challenge of protecting their staff, customers and reputations by employing more vigorous hygiene practices.
+Once the pandemic hit, businesses faced uncertainty, greater demands on their resources and the additional challenge of protecting their staff, customers and reputations by employing more vigorous hygiene practices.
 Consumers, in the meantime, have had to adapt to new ways of working, living and eating, resulting in considerable variances in the type of foods in demand.
 The pandemic has turned consumers away from perishable foods to pre-packaged goods.
 For example, during Singapore’s eight-week lockdown, an additional 1,470 tons of plastic waste was generated from takeout packaging and food delivery alone.
 These conditions make it very difficult for some food businesses to operate – or even survive.

-The COVID crisis has, however, presented pests with great opportunities to thrive.
+The COVID-19 crisis has, however, presented pests with great opportunities to thrive.
 Reduced or no human presence and irregular food sources have led them to venture out into the open and colonise dwellings that would have otherwise been out of bounds.
 During 2020, 5.7 million infested locations across the world were reported to Rentokil and there was a 12.4% global increase in rodent infestations, year-on-year.
 The risks from pests can be considerable.
 They carry harmful diseases, transmit dangerous pathogens, breed quickly under favourable conditions, damage or destroy stock, equipment, building integrity, and cause loss of revenue and damage to brands and reputations.

-Pests can threaten food safety at any stage in its supply chain from farm to fork.
+Pests can threaten food safety at any stage in the supply chain from farm to fork.
 Businesses can benefit from having an integrated pest management approach to eliminate and prevent a range of pests from encroaching on their premises.

-Integrated pest management (IPM) is a combination of practices designed to eliminate the root cause of pest infestations and focuses on their long-term prevention.
 It’s significantly easier to prevent pests if there’s an IPM plan or programme with an ecosystem of solutions to stop pest activity on your premises, using environmentally friendly methods, wherever possible.
 An IPM strategy would usually consider the following controls on your premises.

 These controls are incorporated into the four principles that form the basis for our IPM programme: exclusion, restriction, destruction, and monitoring.